CMC Program to Define Future SSBN Launchers for UK, USA

 Work will be performed in Cape Canaveral, FL (50%); Sunnyvale, CA (34%); Syracuse, NY (10%); Magna, UT (2%); Washington, DC (1%); yet to be determined locations (2%); and other locations of less than 1% (1% TL); and will run until Dec 31/17 (N00030-12-C-0058).

-Sept 24/12: Defending the program.
+Sept 24/12: Program Risk.
 US Navy Director, Undersea Warfare Rear Adm.
 Barry Bruner pens a blog post about the Ohio Class Replacement Program.
 He defends the Navy’s vision of 12 sub marines instead of 14, with 16 tubes each instead of 24, at a target cost of $FY10 4.9 billion per hull for boats 2-12.
 At the same time, he acknowledges that the existing SSBN force will have a problematic period, which will become very problematic if the replacement program suffers any significant delays:

 “Because ship construction of the Ohio Replacement shifted from the year 2019 to 2021, there will be fewer than 12 SSBNs from 2029 to 2042 as the Ohio-class retires and Ohio replacement ships join the fleet.
 During this time frame no major SSBN overhauls are planned, and a force of 10 SSBNs will support current at-sea presence requirements.
 However, this provides a low margin to compensate for unforeseen issues that may result in reduced SSBN availability.
 The reduced SSBN availability during this timeframe reinforces the importance of remaining on schedule with the Ohio Replacement program to meet future strategic commitments.
 As the Ohio Replacement ships begin their mid-life overhauls in 2049, 12 SSBNs will be required to offset ships conducting planned maintenance.”